Billardiera cymosa is a slender climber, or scrambling shrub, growing to about 2 m tall with potentially many stems.

-B. cymosa is found in Victoria and South Australia.
+It is found in the far west of Victoria and much of the south coast of South Australia.

 There has been some interest in developing the species as a bush food.
 The flesh is said to have a similar texture to kiwi fruit.
 B. scandens has similar edible fruit.

 First Nations Peoples of Australia ate the ripe fruit and used dried berries for trading.

 Billardiera is a small genus of about 10 species all endemic to Australia.
 NSW currently has 7 species.